mongodb/mongo/src/mongo/db/repl/README.md

 future elections.
 This ensures that even if a node restarts, it does not vote for two nodes in the same term.

-### Transitioning to PRIMARY
+### Transitioning to `PRIMARY`

-Now that the candidate has won, it must become PRIMARY.
+Now that the candidate has won, it must become `PRIMARY`.
 First it clears its sync source and notifies all nodes that it won the election via a round of heartbeats.
 Then the node checks if it needs to catch up from the former primary.
 Since the node can be elected without the former primary's vote, the primary-elect will attempt to replicate any remaining oplog entries it has not yet replicated from any viable sync source.
 While these are guaranteed to not be committed, it is still good to minimize rollback when possible.

 The primary-elect uses the responses from the recent round of heartbeats to see the latest applied OpTime of every other node.
 If the primary-elect’s last applied OpTime is less than the newest last